gavinr/lens-widget/README.md

 ## Instructions

-1. Fork and then clone the repo (preferably to a directory accessible to a web server).
+1. Fork and then clone the repo (preferably to a directory accessible to a web server)
-2. load lens-widget/index.html in a browser
+2. Load lens-widget/index.html in a browser
-3. click the "Lens" button in the upper right corner of the page
+3. Click the "Lens" button in the upper right corner of the page

 ## Requirements